PainFu11y/book-webapp/README.md

 - **Lombok** for boilerplate reduction and **ModelMapper** for DTO mapping.
 - **Redis integration** for temporary login attempt tracking (brute-force protection).
 - **Data validation** for incoming requests using `@Valid` and custom validators.
+- **Specification-based filtering** for complex book search queries.
+- **Pagination and sorting validation** with safe property whitelisting.

 You can jump directly to the project details here: [Book Store Project](#book-store-spring-project)